Setting up Pipelines via GitHub Machine Users

 Checklist:

-Create the appropriate tokens for the ci-read-only-user
+Create a token for ci-read-only-user

-Create the following token for the ci-read-only-user
+Generate the following token for the ci-read-only-user

 Checklist: